cristaloleg/awesome-manifesto/README.md

   - do not waste team and own time
 - [ ] if you're organising a meeting - prepare an agenda
   - to have a way how to drive a meeting
+- [ ] action points after the meeting
+  - who does what and when

 ### Communications
 - [ ] use the best apps